-For each variable on the Emergency Room Events event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+For most variables on the Emergency Room Visits event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+The exceptions to this are weight variables and variance estimation variables.
+Only unweighted frequencies of these variables are included in the accompanying codebook file.
+See the Weights Variables list in section D, Variable-Source Crosswalk.
 The codebook and data file sequence list variables in the following order:

 Unique person identifiers

 Unique emergency room event identifiers

 Emergency room characteristic variables

-ICD-9-CM condition and procedure codes

 Clinical Classification Software (CCS) codes

 Imputed expenditure variables

 Weight and variance estimation variables